jonathanschilling/educational_VMEC/README.md

 By default, the `_HBANGLE` preprocessor flag is not active and thus, the "old" `m=1` constraint is active.

-This version of VMEC has most, if not all, of its preprocessor flags explicitly expanded.
+This version of VMEC has all preprocessor flags already expanded.
 It became clear that it is nevertheless useful to have at least a vague idea of what parts of the code are related to the angle constraint.
 Therefore, those parts of VMEC related to the `m=1`constraint are marked to start with